grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 ### Example

-TODO TODO TODO TODO TODO TODO TODO TODO TODO

-Let's try it out on a simple problem of comparing two users.
+Let's try it out on a simple problem of comparing two users for equality.
 We assume that two users should be equal to each other if they have the same name:

 ```gherkin
 Given a user with any name